WeiquanLuo/LCA-PetFoodSupplyChain/README.md

 certain amount of production with Economic Input-Output Life Cycle Assessment (EIO-LCA) method, which estimates activities in our economy in the materials and energy resources required for and the environmental impact resulting from.
-The environmental impacts involove conventional air poluten (CAP), greenhouse gass (GHG), and toix release (TOX).
+The environmental impacts involve conventional air poluten (CAP), greenhouse gass (GHG), and toix release (TOX).
 Cradle-to-grave is the full Life Cycle Assessment from resource extraction to use phase and disposal phase.
 Specificallym, this analysis